kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 Acupunctures, pressure cookers, boiler rooms, singing lobsters.

-Are we all just singing lobsters in the boiling pot of GAFAM?

 The lobster screams its pain underwater.
 Though I and you are not sure if the lobster is in actual pain, we are sure that it is dying in miserable circumstances and we also know that it is involuntarily put in this boiling water and we also know that it is for the eater’s pleasure.

+Are we all just singing lobsters in the boiling pot of GAFAM?

 Which are the sensibilities of the networked human life?

 I mean, looking at the social network gives off a very complicated vision of humanity, right?
 It has pain, joy, suffering, hate, love, cuteness in unusual quantities and intensities.
 It’s absurd, and yet it works.
 I wonder how you could look at those networks with a disinterested view and take some real meaning, some abstracted ideas from it, that actually makes an interesting read.
 Cause that’s what I would like to achieve.
 I would like to learn something out of this maniacal and chaotic crazy thing that I’ve been feeding off of, I’ve been contributing to, I’ve felt at home in for a long time.

-In a documentary about X, I saw this woman, Patty Smith, who was deeply intrigued by the way people on the street acted in New York City.
+In Adam Curtis' documentary _HyperNormalisation_, I saw this woman, Patty Smith, who was deeply intrigued by the way people on the street acted in New York City.
 She notices people that walk around and look at the previews of movies in Macey’s shop windows.
 She has the outsider view, the overview.
 An overview much more interesting than the one from the top of the sky scraper.
 A view much more complex as well.
+This outsiders view is very interesting, because she was still in the same sphere of influence as the others, but just looked on instead of participating in the hype.

-I complex good?
+Is complex good?
 Is chaos good?
 Is enigma good?

 >“Men seldom moved their bodies; all unrest was concentrated in the soul.”

 In this story, human civilization has come to loe underground.
 All interactions go through the “Machine”.

-Troy Hunt, an entrepreneur, most famous for the site Have I Been Pwned? on which you can find out if your data has been disclosed wrongfully, wrote a blog entry about the ways he optimized his life.
+Troy Hunt, an entrepreneur, most famous for the site _Have I Been Pwned?_ on which you can find out if your data has been disclosed wrongfully, wrote a blog entry about the ways he optimized his life.

->“I’m also very aware of when I’m becoming unproductive.
+>“I’m (...) very aware of when I’m becoming unproductive.
 For example, when a tweet or a notification distracts me.
 There’s something that triggers and says “Hey, you’re going off track, this is keeping you from what’s important” and I try to adjust accordingly.
 Doesn’t always happen of course, but at least I’m conscious of inefficiency.”

 This man is very aware of his own shortcomings and weaknesses and, while he admits to also letting go sometimes, is in control of the situation.
 He is the role model of the modern worker.
 Independent, self-sufficient, optimizing and adjusting his every move along the way.
 He is the embodiment of performance.
 The slick, well-running computer, et cetera.